Section Image

 Among other events, the Spring Water Festival is held each year at Mineral Spring Park.
 Eventgoers can cool off with a drink from the park’s natural spring, once known for its medicinal properties and Williamston’s claim to fame, while listening to live bands and exploring local vendors.

 Williamston, Pelzer and West Pelzer each host more events throughout the year, and Newton notes that residents from each town often attend festivals in the other.
 Downtown Pelzer hosts Pumpkinpalooza in Chapman Park around Halloween, with costumes, music and candy for the kids.
-West Pelzer and Pelzer throw a joint Christmas Parade of Lights each year, where “they have snow machines and light up the Christmas tree in front of town hall,” Newton says.
-Williamston also hosts its own Winter Wonderland Christmas parade and tree lighting annually.
+West Pelzer and Pelzer throw a joint Christmas Parade of Lights each year.
+“They have snow machines and light up the Christmas tree in front of town hall,” Newton says.
+Williamston also hosts its own annual Winter Wonderland Christmas parade and tree lighting.

 Agricultural education in Anderson School District One

 Some students are zoned to attend West Pelzer Elementary School, which earns an A-minus rating from Niche.
 Students from several elementary schools in the area continue to Palmetto Middle School and Palmetto High School, which earn A and B grades from Niche, respectively.
-The Palmetto Agricultural Education program allows high schoolers interested in farming to take courses such as Agricultural Mechanics and Agriscience & Technology.
+The Palmetto Agricultural Education program allows high schoolers interested in farming to take courses such as agricultural mechanics or agriscience and technology.

 Locals have many dining options nearby.
 One popular option is Lincoln Taproom in West Pelzer, where visitors can enjoy a beer while they listen to live music on the lawn and their kids play yard games.
 Williamston’s Main Street has chain restaurants and Raine’s, a casual sit-down restaurant serving burgers, salads and steaks.
-Locals cool off from the summer heat with a cone from Lollipop’s Sweets and Eats, also on Main Street.
+Lollipop’s Sweets and Eats, also on Main Street, is a popular spot to escape the summer heat with an ice cream cone.
 For errands, there’s an Ace Hardware in Williamston, a Food Lion in Pelzer and a Walmart 15 miles away in Anderson.

 Interstate 85 takes drivers to Greenville and larger cities

 Williamston-Pelzer is largely car-dependent.
-Drivers can get to downtown Greenville, about 15 miles north, by Interstate 85.
-I-85 also takes drivers to Greenville-Spartanburg International Airport, Prisma Health Greenville Memorial Hospital, and major cities like Charlotte, 120 miles northeast, and Atlanta, 135 miles southwest.
+Drivers can get to downtown Greenville, about 15 miles north, using Interstate 85.
+I-85 also leads to Greenville-Spartanburg International Airport, Prisma Health Greenville Memorial Hospital, and major cities like Charlotte, 120 miles northeast, and Atlanta, 135 miles southwest.

 Faith Wakefield